 Safeguarding & Safety

 QE is fully committed to safeguarding and promoting the well-being and safety of students.
 Laurence Job, the College’s Deputy Principal, is the named member of the Senior Management Team with responsibility for safeguarding issues including the Prevent Agenda, which aims to prevent radicalisation and terrorism.
-Meirion Baker, Assistant Principal, leads on online safety and 7 Directors assist with safeguarding.
+Meirion Baker, Assistant Principal, leads on online safety and Looked After Children, 7 Directors assist with safeguarding.
 All of these members of staff have been trained to Level 3 Safeguarding.
-Joy Colthup, SENCO, leads on Looked After Children and Professor Leni Oglesby OBE is the designated Safeguarding governor.
+Professor Leni Oglesby OBE is the designated Safeguarding governor.

 If you have a safeguarding concern about a QE student, please contact Laurence Job on email@example.com

 For information and contact details about external agencies that can support mental health and emotional wellbeing, please see details at the bottom of the page.

 The College’s Safeguarding and Prevent policies and procedures apply to all staff, governors, volunteers and contractors working in the College and are available on request.
 An annexe to the College’s Safeguarding policy for remote learning is available here.

 - Safeguard and promote the health, safety and welfare of students